 What are our priorities?

 The District seeks to improve our historic buildings by addressing:

 - Safety and Security

 - Americans with Disabilities Act (ADA) Compliance

 - Academic Classrooms and Support Areas

-The District has modified entry policies at the elementary schools and is purchasing securing cameras to install at every school in the District.
-The District has also collected a list from teachers and staff of capital improvements that will be made during the summer.
-Also, the District has applied for state grant funding for school safety and security and hopes to use these funds to implement further safety and security improvements.
+The District has modified entry policies at the elementary schools and purchased and installed securing cameras at every school in the District.
+The District also collected a list from teachers and staff of capital improvement needs, and has worked through the list to address these needed improvements.
+Also, the District received state grant funding to implement further safety and security improvements.

-Q: How have staff and community members been engaged in the process so far?
+How have community members and staff been engaged in the process?

 The District has prioritized gathering input from staff and community members.
 The following is a summary of the staff and community engagement process:

 - From June-September 2016, teachers and staff provided Feedback on the Draft Facilities Assessment in meetings with EUA and the District administrators.